Monday, January 26, 2015

 Inflation was such that what $1.00 bought then, $2.22 would buy now.
 A U.S. postage stamp cost 20 cents (but was about to go up to 22), and a New York Subway ride 90 cents.
 The average price of a gallon of gas was $1.19, a cup of coffee $1.23, a McDonald's meal (Big Mac, fries, shake) $2.75, a movie ticket $3.53, a new car $11,838, and a new house $98,500.
 The Dow Jones Industrial Average closed the preceding Friday at 1,227.36.

 There were mobile telephones, but they were huge, still being called "bricks."
+The leading video game system was the Atari 5200 SuperSystem.
 The Internet as we know it was still roughly a decade away, although its Domain Name System had just been created.
 Video arcades were still gobbling up quarters from impressionable teenagers, including yours truly.
 There were personal computers, but they were desktops, not laptops or, God forbid, fitting into anybody's pocket.

 Playing games on those computers was difficult, taking forever to load.
 Home gaming, aside from the traditional board games, was limited to your TV, on such systems as the Atari 5200 SuperSystem and ColecoVision.
 Nintendo was a few months away from launching its NES console.